fhildeb/lukso-node-guide/7-monitoring/03-json-exporter.md

 make build
 ```

+Let the process run through, it might take half a minute.

 #### Copy the Service Binaries into the System's Path

 After extraction we can copy the exporter binaries to the system's path so they show up as installed dependencies and can be properly used and linked within services.